A model for multi-functional forest-agriculture landscapes in Africa – embedding ECOLIMITS in the Ghana Cocoa-Forest REDD+ Programme

 In Ghana, cocoa-forests support over 12 million people, but climate change and deforestation threaten the livelihoods on which these people depend, and the status quo is now regarded as unsustainable.

 The Ghana Cocoa-Forest REDD+ Programme (GCFRP) has been developed to transform the forest-agriculture landscapes by acknowledging and managing the multiple functions they perform.
-GCFRP aims to improve rural livelihoods and reduce poverty, reduce carbon emissions from deforestation, protect a wide range of ecosystem services and biodiversity, and improve the resilience and adaptive capacity of these landscapes and farmers to environmental change.
+The Ghana Cocoa-Forest REDD+ Programme aims to improve rural livelihoods and reduce poverty, reduce carbon emissions from deforestation, protect a wide range of ecosystem services and biodiversity, and improve the resilience and adaptive capacity of these landscapes and farmers to environmental change.

 As a result of this project, a meeting was convened which brought together senior scientists, technicians, policy makers, and leading private sector companies from the cocoa and forestry sectors to share key results in an understandable manner, and to share a suite of policy briefs for input and revision.
 The meeting also resulted in the establishment of a distribution chain, which will be used to share future results from ECOLIMITS as analysis and writing-up continues.

 This project demonstrated a potentially powerful model of how to translate complex research results into understandable findings of high relevance to practitioners.
-This approach and process is also highly applicable elsewhere in Africa, so we also plan to engage with our partners from Ethiopia to explore how a similar approach might benefit the coffee-forest landscapes there.
-It could also be of high relevance for the coffee and tea sectors in Kenya.
+This approach and process is also highly applicable elsewhere in Africa.